A Fleet of Transports under Convoy (c.1788)

 Family history at the Library

-You can find our Family history area on Lower Ground 2 of the State Reference Library.
+You can find our Family history area on Lower Ground 2 of the Governor Marie Bashir Reading Room.
 This is where you will find most of our family history resources.
 We also have resources in the Special Collections area of the Mitchell Reading Room and in stack storage.
 Ask staff for help with your research as well as using our collections.

 Find out more about family history at the Library.

 Why not follow us on our family history tumblr blog?
 Find out about new eresources and books, what we are digitising, researcher stories and events and seminars at the Library

 |Monday to Thursday||9 am to 8 pm|

 |Friday||9 am to 5 pm|